symfony/symfony-docs/cookbook/form/form_collections.rst

 .. code-block:: javascript

-    // Get the div that holds the collection of tags var collectionHolder = $('ul.tags');
+    // Get the ul that holds the collection of tags var collectionHolder = $('ul.tags');

     // setup an "add a tag" link